-By the sheer look of the place, Lure has the makings of another slick Hollywood club, where bottle service and bodycon dresses spur a sit-and-stare vibe.
+By the sheer look of the place, Lure has all the makings of another slick Hollywood club, where bottle service and bodycon dresses spur a sit-and-stare vibe.
 Consider the pulsating LED walls, galaxy of glowing moonlike orbs that hover above the dance floor, gorgeous honey-lit VIP bar and elevated DJ stage—all framed in a massive open room where everyone and everything can be seen.
 Then, venture out to the expansive patio, where you’ll find winding, white tufted banquettes in cabanas framed by green, living walls.
-The hostesses are remarkably hot, and beautifully lit palm trees and footbridges over ponds also disorient— it feels more like a 5-star resort than a Hollywood club.
+The hostesses are remarkably attractive, and beautifully lit palm trees and footbridges over ponds also disorient—it feels more like a 5-star resort than a Hollywood club.
 It almost seems like a trap for big spenders in shiny shirts looking for no more than a little bump and grind.
-But Lure is also where some of the best DJs and acts are throwing down, both for the Thursday nights' Luresdays and for Fridays' Private Label.
-This summer alone, world-class DJs and acts like Viceroy, Poolside, The Rapture’s Luke Jenner, Bixel Boys and LCD Soundsystem’s Nancy Wang have all killed with their sets for Private Label alone.
-Beneath its beautiful façade, Lure is all about the beat.
+But Lure is also where some of the best DJs and acts are throwing down: beneath its beautiful façade, Lure is all about the beat.
 No cultural ground is being broken, and it can be expensive, but the casual and sexy LA vibe is certainly in full bloom.

 The Sayers Club

-Live music fiends used to get their fix by entering The Sayers Club via an unassuming hotdog shop.
-But SBE has commandeered the former Green Papaya to make for a more grown-up precursor to The Sayers experience: the Front Room.
+Live music fiends used to get their fix by entering the Sayers Club via an unassuming hotdog shop.
+But SBE has commandeered the former Green Papaya to make for a more grown-up precursor to the Sayers experience: the Front Room.
 It’s fashioned after a neighborhood bar and lounge—the kind of place where you can order a woodfired pizza or a mean old fashioned.
-But the gunmetal tin-tile covered walls, which are punctuated with framed guitars, serve as a not-so-subtle tell: serious music lies just beyond its back wall.
-The actual club is a place where cozy Turkish rugs are piled atop hardwood floors, and whiskey leather couches, exposed brick walls and industrial touches make for a cozy (and exclusive) mancave away from home—well, if that man cave happened to belong to the most connected music buff in town.
+But the gunmetal tin-tile walls, which are punctuated with framed guitars, serve as a not-so-subtle tell: serious music lies just beyond the back wall.
+The actual club is a place where cozy Turkish rugs are piled atop hardwood floors, and whiskey leather couches, exposed brick walls and industrial touches make for a cozy (and exclusive) man cave away from home—well, if that man cave happened to belong to the most connected music buff in town.
 In this case, that buff is Jason Scoppa and he rules the musical roost.
-Famous for orchestrating Bardot Sessions, now Sessions at The Sayers Club (in which both up-and-coming and world-famous musicians play cover tunes), Scoppa has recently selected Hollywood progeny Rumer Willis to perform a weekly residency on Tuesdays and is reviving a new incarnation of his Sunday Jazz Night (which he originally brought to the famed Green Door).
-Of course, it’s the performances from beloved groups like The Black Keys, impossible-to-see-outside-of-an-arena musicians like Prince and actors like Emmy Rossum that seal The Sayers fate as the best little room in Hollywood to catch major—and sometimes unexpected—talent.
+Scoppa is famous for orchestrating Bardot Sessions, now Sessions at the Sayers Club, in which both up-and-coming and world-famous musicians play cover tunes.
+Of course, it’s the performances from beloved groups like The Black Keys, impossible-to-see-outside-of-an-arena musicians like Prince and actors like Emmy Rossum that seal the Sayers' fate as the best little room in Hollywood to catch major—and sometimes unexpected—talent.

 Time Out music lists